gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 }
 ```

-### Setup the package

 Then, install the package dependencies and configure the new package with [tsup](https://gsoft-inc.github.io/wl-web-configs/tsup/).

 ### Create useAppRouter

-Finally, add a `useAppRouter` hook to the shell package.
+Finally, create a `useAppRouter` hook in the shell package.
 Its purpose is to provide a **reusable router configuration** that can be utilized by both the host application and the isolated modules.
 By using this hook, modules developed in isolation can utilize the **same application shell and routing configuration** as the host application.

 ```tsx shell/src/useAppRouter.tsx
 import { useMemo, useState } from "react";